EG-151 Microcontrollers—Module Staff

 • Software design and development tools.

-• Assembly and C programming languages,
+• Assembly and C programming languages.

-Course Assessment#
+Course Assessment

-1. Lab introduction exercise – 15%
+2. Lab introduction exercise – 15%

-1. Five short ‘C’ language programming exercises – 20% (4% each)
+3. Five short ‘C’ language programming exercises – 20% (4% each)

-• An example program will be provided which students are expected to modify so as it performs the required functions.
-The 4 exercises involve creating a binary counter, reading a digital input, reading an analogue input and working with arrays.
-Assessment will be through submission of a lab diary containing the modified and commented code, a flow chart and a description of the changes made.
-Submission will be through the Turnitin platform.
+An example program will be provided which students are expected to modify so as it performs the required functions.
+The 5 exercises involve creating a binary counter, reading a digital input, reading an analogue input and working with arrays, and writing information to an LCD display device.

-1. A mini project – 30%
+4. A mini project – 30%

-• The mini project will require each student to create a program to achieve a certain task making use of the knowledge gained during the lectures and four lab exercises.
+The mini project will require each student to create a program to achieve a certain task making use of the knowledge gained during the lectures and four lab exercises.
 Assessment will be through submission of a lab diary containing the modified and commented code, a flow chart and a description of the changes made.
-Submission will be through the Turnitin platform.
+Submission will be through the Canvas platform.

-1. Formal Class Test – 35%
+5. Formal Class Test – 35%

-• The class test will be online and based on content covered in the lectures and laboratory sessions.These questions will be similar to those presented in each weekly quiz.
-For the practical assessment marks to count, you must achieve at least 30% in the Formal Test.You will have one attempt to redeem a failure before the end of semester 1.
-If you achieve less than 30% after this, then the course mark will be just the Class Test mark and you will be required to sit a supplementary exam in August.
+The class test will be online and based on content covered in the lectures and laboratory sessions.These questions will be similar to those presented in each weekly quiz.
+For the practical assessment marks to count, you must achieve at least 40% in the Formal Test.You will have one attempt to redeem a failure before the end of semester 1.
+If you achieve less than 40% after this, then the course mark will be just the Class Test mark and you will be required to sit a supplementary exam in August.

-Additionally, to pass this course you must achieve at least 40% in each component and have an 80% attendance rate at both lectures and laboratory classes.
+Additionally, to be allowed a supplementary examination for this course you must have an 80% attendance rate in laboratory classes.